Railroad Stations on the Transcontinental Line

 A Lasting Legacy

-With the abandonment of the railroad through Promontory Station, the station, crew housing, rail yard, as well as the nearby businesses and school were vacated.
+With the abandonment of the railroad through Promontory Station, the rail yard, crew quarters, school, and the nearby businesses were vacated.
 But they have not disappeared.
 Near the last spike site, archeologists discovered and mapped the foundations of several original railroad facilities.
 The Promontory school house, where generations of children from farm and railroad families learned the three “Rs,” was moved to a nearby farm.
 Other structures or parts of them were reused on surrounding farms.
 With some searching, the legacy of Promontory Station can still be found.